What are Illicit Drugs?

 Also known as a date rape drug, GHB is actually a prescription drug to treat narcolepsy.
 It depresses the nervous system, and it’s easy to see why a drug originally intended to treat a sleep disorder can be a very effective date rape tool.
 However, it does produce a feeling of euphoria and puts the person in a blackout state.
 GHB isn’t just for narcolepsy, it is also taken recreationally due to the high it provides.
 It’s a popular “club drug” and thanks to it being a prescription medication, it can be a little easier to use out than illegal drugs like cocaine and crack.

 For many years, heroin was considered the deadliest and most dangerous drug in the U.S.—until opioids and opiates took its place.
 However, all three of these drugs are connected to morphine in some way.
 Heroin is especially dangerous because it’s injected.
 This not only allows for a fast high, but also increases risks associated with recreational needle use.
 Heroin gives the user a feeling of euphoria, often followed by a blackout.
+Treatment for heroin addiction is only one call away.
+Talk to our treatment specialists today at Northeast Addictions Treatment Center.

 Ketamine is a relatively new “club drug” compared to ecstasy, but it is also used in medical settings.
 The most popular ketamine brand name is Ketalar, and when used properly it is an anesthesia drug.
 It puts the patient into a type of trance while simultaneously numbing pain.
 However, ketamine also causes short-term memory loss.
 It’s no surprise that such a drug is picking up usage recreationally.
 Any prescription-strength pain medication has the potential to become addictive.